geometalab/Vector-Tiles-Reader-QGIS-Plugin/README.md

 Copy cloned folder or create symlink to:
 %userprofile%/.qgis2/python/plugins

+To create the symlink open a command prompt as Administrator and run:

+**mklink /J "%userprofile%/.qgis2/python/plugins/Vector-Tiles-Reader-QGIS-Plugin" X:\{YourPathToTheCloned}\Vector-Tiles-Reader-QGIS-Plugin**

 ### Ubuntu
 The script install.sh creates a symlink from the current directory to the qgis plugins directory